thomas995/Applied-Project-4th-Year/README.md

 # Applied-Project-4th-Year
-A c# Application for my 4th year projet as part of a team.
+A C# Application for my 4th year project as part of a team.